 How detailed were the floor plans, elevations, and even 3d perspective drawings (if available)?
-Do they offer a comprehensive needs assessment survey in your home using things like the NKBA’s Design Survey Form (for both Kitchens or Baths)?
+Do they offer a comprehensive needs assessment survey in your home using things like the NKBA’s Design Survey Form (for both Kitchens and Baths)?
 If you received a rough estimate, how detailed was it?
 And going forward, how detailed is the final Agreement or Contract?
 Is their policy to have all the major selections finalized before starting the project?
 Or is the dreaded “Change Order” pretty common with this firm?
-Up front documentation and selections are key to a project coming in on budget.
+Up front documentation and selections are key to a successful project coming in on budget.

 “Too many cooks spoil the broth.”
 What is their policy on assuring project continuity during the remodeling?

-Is the designer who helps you with the design and product selections available throughout the project for additional consultation and project management?
+Is the designer who helps you with the design and product selections available throughout the entire project for additional consultation and project management?
 You and your designer know the vision you have for your project best and you need them to be your advocate throughout the project.
 Is there a project manager for your project and will the same crew stay with the project from start to finish?
-The project will undoubtedly take longer if there are different crews coming and going on the project.
+The project will undoubtedly take longer if there are different crews coming and going during the construction phase.
 Remodeling will involve a lot of people, but it’s good to have a few key “team leaders” – including yourself.

 And finally, if you haven’t already, you need to check on their business integrity.

 Most importantly, you must check to make sure they are a licensed or registered contractor by the state of Minnesota.
 How long have they had their license?
-You should also check with the Secretary of States office to make sure the company is up to date on their business registration.
+You should also check with the Secretary of State’s office to make sure the company is up to date on their business registration.
 What, if any, is their rating on BBB or sites like Angie’s List?
-Keep in mind that one negative report or review should not stop you from selecting a firm.
+Keep in mind that one negative report or review should not stop you from selecting a remodeling contractor.
 But you can certainly ask the firm about the negative review and ask for their side of the story.
 Knowing that you’ve researched a firm’s reputation will help bring you peace of mind during the remodeling process.

 Looking for Additional Resources?